jchatel/quickmail-next-docs/leads/narrowing-down-your-list-using-filters.md

 ### Leads in Specific Campaigns

-Filter leads based on which campaigns they are participating in.
+Filter leads based on which campaigns they are participating in by selecting a campaign under “Has Started  the Following Campaigns.”

 ![screenshot](../images/006_file-2AWZGxEoeq.png)

+On the other hand, users can also filter leads who are not part of a campaign by selecting a campaign under “Has Started None of the Following Campaigns.”

 ### Lead Status in a Campaign